 Subjective Global Assessment (SGA): Your dietitian may use SGA to help check for signs of nutrition problems.
 The dietitian will ask you some questions about your daily diet and check your weight and the fat and muscle stores in your face, hands, arms, shoulders and legs.
 Ask your dietitian about your score on the SGA.
 If your score is too low, ask how to improve it.

 Hematocrit: Your hematocrit is a measure of the red blood cells your body is making.
-A low hematocrit can mean you have anemia and need treatment with iron and EPO.
-You will feel less tired and have more energy when your hematocrit reaches at least 33 to 36 percent.
+A low hematocrit can mean you have anemia.

 TSAT and Serum Ferritin: Your TSAT (pronounced tee-sat) and serum ferritin (pronounced ferry-tin) are measures of iron in your body.
 Your TSAT should be above 20 percent and your serum ferritin should be above 100.
 This will help you build red blood cells.
 Your doctor will recommend iron supplements when needed to reach your target levels.